carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 ~~~
 {: .output}

-After you enter your bearer token, please enter `y` for the following question because we want to add the API key and API secret.
+After you enter your bearer token, please enter `y` for the following question.
+This is so we can add the API key and API secret.

 ~~~
 (Optional) Add API keys and secrets for user mode authentication [y or no]? y